La Princesse Au Petit Pois

 • Social awareness: The story fosters social awareness by exploring themes of class, social expectations, and the importance of empathy.

-• Emotional intelligence: The story encourages students to consider the importance of emotional intelligence and the ability to perceive subtle cues and navigate complex social situations.
+• Emotional intelligence: The story encourages students to consider the importance of emotional intelligence and the ability to perceive subtle cues and figure out complex social situations.

 • Authenticity vs. superficiality: The story contrasts outward appearances with inner qualities, promoting a deeper understanding of the importance of being authentic and valuing inner qualities over surface-level characteristics.